 341 The History of Women

 An examination of the roles women have played in Western history, with special attention to the social attitudes that defined women and their activities.
-May be used in the Gender Studies minor.
+May be used in the Gender Studies Minor.

-342 The History of Science
+342 Topics in the History of Science